Central Banks and Limitations of Monetary Policy

 Exchange Rate Targeting

-Many emerging economies prioritize targeting their currency’s exchange rate rather than focusing on domestic inflation.
-They establish a fixed or range-bound value for their currency relative to a major global currency and stabilize it by trading in the forex market.
-By linking its currency to a stable, low-inflation economy, a country can essentially “borrow” the inflation stability of the more established economy.
+Many developing economies choose to target their currency’s exchange rate as opposed to targeting a domestic inflation level.
+They do this by establishing a fixed or range-bound value for their currency relative to a major global currency and stabilize their currency by trading it in the forex market relative to the chosen major global currency.
+By linking its currency, a country can essentially “borrow” the inflation stability of the more developed economy.

 Recall that central banks control liquidity in the economy by adjusting their benchmark interest rates.
-As such, contractionary aims to reduce the money supply’s growth rate and potentially curb the economy’s growth.
-As such, if they anticipate rising inflation due to increased economic activity, they might increase interest rates, reducing available funds in the market.
+As such, contractionary policies aim to reduce the money supply’s growth rate and potentially curb the economy’s growth.
+If the central bank, anticipates rising inflation due to increased economic activity, it might increase interest rates, and eventually “contracting” the economy.

 Neutral Rate of Interest